josephg/Chipmunk-js/README.md

 </script>
 ```

-If any exceptions are thrown or anything, use `cp.js` instead and post the stack trace you get to the issue page.
+If any exceptions are thrown or anything, use `cp.js` instead of cp.min.js and post the stack trace you get to the issue page.

 ## From nodejs